urbanjost/M_intrinsics/docs/intrinsics.md

     13        if FROM has an allocation status of allocated on entry to MOVE_ALLOC, TO becomes allocated with 14        dynamic type, type parameters, bounds, cobounds, and value identical to those that FROM had on entry 15        to MOVE_ALLOC.
-Note that if FROM and TO are the same variable, it shall be unallocated when 16        MOVE_ALLOCisinvoked.
+Note that if FROM and TO are the same variable, it shall be unallocated when 16        MOVE_ALLOC is invoked.
-    17          If TO has the TARGETattribute, any pointer associated with FROM on entry to MOVE_ALLOC becomes 18        correspondingly associated with TO.
+    17          If TO has the TARGET attribute, any pointer associated with FROM on entry to MOVE_ALLOC becomes 18        correspondingly associated with TO.
 If TO does not have the TARGET attribute, the pointer association 19        status of any pointer associated with FROM on entry becomes undefined.
     20          The allocation status of FROM becomes unallocated.
-    21  5 Whenareference to MOVE_ALLOCisexecuted for which the FROM argument is a coarray, there is an implicit 22    synchronization of all active images of the current team.
+    21  5 When a reference to MOVE_ALLOC is executed for which the FROM argument is a coarray, there is an implicit 22    synchronization of all active images of the current team.
 On those images, execution of the segment (11.6.2) 23    following the CALL statement is delayed until all other active images of the current team have executed the same 24    statement the same number of times.
 When such a reference is executed, if any image of the current team has